openfaas/openfaas.github.io/_posts/2020-12-08-arkade-venafi.md

 Today we are announcing the availability of the Venafi Sponsored Apps for arkade.

-[Venafi](https://venafi.com) provides Machine Identity to enterprise companies and is the primary sponsor of the CNCF project [cert-manager](https://cert-manager.io/).
+* [Venafi](https://venafi.com) provides Machine Identity to enterprise companies and is the primary sponsor of the CNCF project [cert-manager](https://cert-manager.io/).
 Machine Identity solutions allow for businesses to have finer-grain control over policy, governance, and the lifecycle of certificates.

-[arkade](https://get-arkade.dev/) is a portable [Kubernetes](https://kubernetes.io/) marketplace which can be used with any cloud or local Kubernetes distribution to install apps like the Kubernetes Dashboard, [Istio](https://istio.io/), [OpenFaaS](https://www.openfaas.com/) and [Minio](https://min.io).
+* [arkade](https://get-arkade.dev/) is a portable [Kubernetes](https://kubernetes.io/) marketplace which can be used with any cloud or local Kubernetes distribution to install apps like the Kubernetes Dashboard, [Istio](https://istio.io/), [OpenFaaS](https://www.openfaas.com/) and [Minio](https://min.io). arkade is developed by OpenFaaS Ltd, the host company for OpenFaaS.

 Each application is fully automated, and can be installed with a single command such as `arkade install cert-manager`.
 The `arkade get` command also provides a rapid way to download a number of DevOps CLIs like: `kubectl`, `kops` and `terraform`.